-But when the engine is off, your battery is running on its own stored charge.
+But your battery runs on its own stored charge when the engine is off.
 This is why it’s essential to avoid unnecessary drain from any electrical system (like the headlights) when you’re not running the car.

 4. Can I Recharge A Dead Battery?

 Successfully recharging a dead battery depends on how depleted the battery is.

 This is a good time to have a voltmeter or multimeter handy, so you can measure your battery voltage and have an idea of its state of charge.